Motia helped us build something incredible

 What this means for Motia

 Motia is now deprecated.
+But you're not starting over.
+You're upgrading.

 If you already have your backend workflows in production, you don't need to start from scratch.
 The concepts you're using today: Steps, routes, subscriptions map cleanly onto iii's Functions, Triggers, and Workers, and we've published a step‑by‑step migration guide to walk existing Motia projects onto iii with minimal friction.